Dry Skin – Symptoms, Causes, Prevention & Treatments

 Skin barrier is one of the primary functions of the skin.
 The skin barrier is a physical, chemical, and microbiological protective barrier that covers the whole body.
 The skin barrier is made up of two thin layers of skin, the epidermis and the dermis.
 The purpose of the skin barrier is to prevent water loss, entry of pathogens, toxins, and chemicals.
 The skin barrier is formed by the physical properties of the epidermis and dermis, the natural flora of the skin, and the immune system.
 The skin barrier also prevents the entrance of water from the inside out.
 When the skin barrier is broken, for example: blisters, rashes, psoriasis, and eczema, the skin becomes more susceptible to irritants and allergens which can then lead to more inflammation and irritation.

-Best Ingredients for Dry Skin Treatment
+Acne Treatment for Dry Skin

 Winter Tips for Dry and Flaky Skin